-According to the Talmud, the Sodomites wanted to discourage travelers from coming to them and deplete their wealth.
+Additionally, according to the Talmud, the Sodomites wanted to discourage travelers from coming to them and deplete their wealth.
 It is written: "They said: Since there cometh forth bread out of [our] earth, and it hath the dust of gold, why should we suffer wayfarers, who come to us only to deplete our wealth.
 Come, let us abolish the practice of travelling in our land..."

 Bring them out to us that we may know them [carnally].”
 So Lot went out to them through the doorway, shut the door behind him, and said, “Please, my brethren, do not do so wickedly!
 See now, I have two daughters who have not known man; please, let me bring them out to you, and you may do to them as you wish; only do nothing to these men, since this is the reason they have come under the shadow (protection) of my roof.”
 And they said, “Stand back!”

 In a similar account, the men of Gibeah wanted to know who the foreigner was that the resident there accepted into his home.
 The resident's virgin daughter and the Levite foreigner's concubine were given to the mob to be raped (Judg.
 19:22, 24).
 Later, at (Judges 20:4-5), the Levite interpreted that the men of Gibeah wanted to kill him and NOT have sex with him.
 He also said that they raped his concubine.
 That is why I believe "know" is likely the meaning meant and NOT "have sex with" (NIV).
-Additionally, this word is rarely used in the sexual sense, and is always used of heterosexual sex in those other contexts.

 The Book of Great Wisdom also suggests that "know" is the correct interpretation of ya-da.
 Aramaic has that same Semitic word, but pronounces it i-da.
 Wisdom 19:13-14 says: "...and those who they didn't know, they didn't receive them while they were there ... because they weren't willing to allow (or forgive) strangers.
 (Peshitta).